hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfplan-v2.html.md

   The tfplan/v2 import provides access to a Terraform plan.
 ---

--> **NOTE:** This is documentation for the next version of the `tfplan` Sentinel import, designed specifically for Terraform 0.12's modern data model.
+-> **NOTE:** This is documentation for the next version of the `tfplan` Sentinel import, designed specifically for Terraform 0.12.
+This import requires Terraform 0.12 or higher, and must currently be loaded by path, using an alias,
-This import requires Terraform 0.12 or higher, and must currently be loaded by path, using an alias, example: `import "tfplan/v2" as tfplan`.
+example: `import "tfplan/v2" as tfplan`.

+~> **NOTE:** The Sentinel v2 imports are currently publicly available as a **technology preview**.
+They are supported by HashiCorp, but the API is not yet stable and breaking changes could be made.
+Watch this documentation for any changes!

 # Import: tfplan/v2